zaius/docs/lib/learn/pipelines/03_using-env-vars.md

 ## Using environment variables

-Environment variables are used to store information which is need during the execution of a pipeline, such as tokens or keys.
+Environment variables are used to store information which is needed during the execution of a pipeline, such as tokens or keys.

 ### Data types